 A bhikkhuni is literally an almswoman or female alms mendicant.
 Bhikkhuni is the feminine form of bhikkhu.

-In Thailand and Burma, bhikkhunis are known as phra pu-ying or rahan-ma -- female monks, while in Sri Lankan and most places where Christian monasticism has had strong influence, they are known as fully ordained nuns.
+In Thailand and Burma, bhikkhunis are known as phra pu-ying or rahan-ma -- female monks, while in Sri Lankan and most places where Christian monasticism has had strong influence, they are known as fully-ordained nuns.
 In the case of bhikkhunis, this is a difference of word use only and varies from place to place as the language use has not yet been completely established in our Western context.
-Bhikkhunis have the same livelihood and all of the duties, rites and responsibilities as bhikkhus in Buddhism.
+Bhikkhunis have the same livelihood and all of the duties, rights and responsibilities as bhikkhus in Buddhism.

 After an agreed-upon period of samaneri and/or sikkhamana ordination (at least 1 year or 2 vassas), with the recommendation of her teacher, a novice may request the bhikkhuni upasampada, the full or higher ordination, from the Bhikkhuni Sangha, and then confirmation from the Bhikkhu Sangha.
 If she is still legally married, the novice must have the permission of their husband to be fully ordained.

 Theravada bhikkhunis, once fully ordained, train themselves with the 311 precepts of the Bhikkhuni Patimokkha; Theravada bhikkhus with the 227 precepts of the Bhikkhu Patimokkha.
 More than 60% of men's and women's monastic discipline of the Patimokkha is held in common, and nearly 90% of the greater body of Vinaya discipline is shared.
 The differing numbers do not relate to any greater or lesser merit, as the Vinaya affirms the two disciplines are the same in essence.
 Rather, the bhikkhunis in the Buddha's lifetime, due to their own sense of what was best for the discipline and protection of their monastic communities, called for most of their own unique precepts as circumstances arose for them.
-Additionally, some of the precepts are combined or seperated differently with several bhikkhuni precepts of a common theme being combined into one in the bhikkhus' discipline.
+Additionally, some of the precepts are combined or separated differently - for example, several bhikkhuni precepts of a common theme being combined into one precept in the bhikkhus' discipline.